 Alignment

 Tieflings might not have an innate tendency towards evil, but the prejudice they often experience for their ancestral connection to the fiends may harden their hearts.
-Evil or not, an independent nature inclines many Tieflings towards a chaotic DnD alignment.
+Evil or not, an independent nature inclines many Tieflings towards a chaotic alignment.

 Size